hgcreative/hgcreative/README.md

 ## Hi there 👋

+I'm currently working on my own website for my brand design business with my portfolio and simple static pages.
+I'm relearning html and css after not practicing since my web design capstone in college four years ago. ask me about brand design for your business! :)

 <!--
 **hgcreative/hgcreative** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.